davidsantiagoquevedo/SEIR-DIT/README.md

 | :---:         |
 |**Fig. 5.** Isolation and testing of non-exposed contacts |

+## Parameters
+### Epidemiological parameters for transitions between infectious states
+The parameters of the main SEIR-like model were adapted from https://mrc-ide.github.io/global-lmic-reports/parameters.html
 |Parameter | Value | Definition |
 |---|---|---|
 |R0|3.0|Reproduction number|